 Get smarter in just a few minutes with Curiosity Daily.

-The award-winning Curiosity Daily podcast from Curiosity.com will help you get smarter about the world around you — every day.
-In less than 10 minutes, you’ll get a unique mix of research-based life hacks, the latest science and technology news, and more.
+The award-winning Curiosity Daily podcast will help you get smarter about the world around you.
+In less than 15 minutes, you’ll get a unique mix of research-based life hacks, the latest science and technology news, and more — every Wednesday, Thursday, and Friday.
 Discovery’s Cody Gough and Ashley Hamer will help you learn about your mind and body, outer space and the depths of the sea, and how history shaped the world into what it is today.

 Follow the Curiosity Daily podcast to automatically download new episodes on your favorite podcast app — for free!
 You can find us on:

 Cody Gough is the executive producer and host of Curiosity Daily.
 After spending more than a decade in on-air and production roles at Chicago’s 720 WGN Radio, Cody now leverages insights from the radio industry to develop exceptional podcasting strategies and programming.
 He’s produced and hosted more than 1,000 podcast episodes while working with prestigious organizations including Discovery, Harvard Business Publishing, University of Chicago, and Wisecrack.
 He’s also an accomplished commercial actor, former cooking show host, and amateur woodworker.
 Cody is passionate about human psychology, history, and helping people understand why the humanities are so important.
 When he isn’t chasing around his 1-year-old son or trying to catch up on sleep, Cody spends most of his free time immersing himself in role-playing games and live theatre.
 Visit Cody’s website.